mistertandon/english-ted-talk/basic/prompt-02-GRE.md

-Incorporate the following directives to refine the provided text and deliver an enhanced iteration: Substitute existing words with appropriate phrasal verbs where feasible to elevate the text’s dynamism.
-Replace rudimentary English vocabulary with advanced GRE-level lexicon to augment the text’s sophistication and precision.
+Please follow these steps for the given text and provide a revised version: replace existing words with
+1. phrasal verb wherever applicable
+2. Replace simple English words with GRE advance vocabulary

+Input text: